-Current Students: MA Teaching English as a Second Language
+Current Students: MA in Applied Linguistics/Teaching English as a Second Language

 Seda Acikara has a BA in English Language Teaching from Middle East Technical University, Ankara (Turkey).
 She has worked as a Comenius Assistant for a year in Italy and as a full-time instructor at Bilkent University School of English Language, Ankara for 3 years.
 She holds a Cambridge ICELT (In-Service Certificate in English Language Teaching) certificate.
 Currently, she is pursuing her MA degree in Teaching English as a Second Language (TESL) and working as a graduate teaching assistant.
 Her research interests are motivation in second language learning, NNESTs, first and second language pragmatics.

 Allison Clark is a Texas Native with a passion for teaching and research.
 She is currently in her second year of her MA in Teaching English as a Second Language (TESL).
 Her research interests include trial corpus study and linguistic advocating for changes in the law.
 She enjoys pursuing her education while maintaining involvement at NAU as the president of the Graduate English Organization, the representative for her program in the Graduate Student Association of Applied Linguistics, and the Vice President of University Affairs in the Graduate Student Government.